JesusValeraDev/JesusValeraDev.github.io/content/2023-02-20-declaring-array-structures-in-php.md

 +++
-title = "Declaring array structures in PHP" description = "In PHP is not possible to define explicitly the types of your arrays, but using PHPDoc + static analysers (PHPStan or Psalm) we can do it.
+title = "Declaring array structures in PHP" description = "It is not possible in PHP to define explicitly the types of your arrays, but using PHPDoc + static analyzers (PHPStan or Psalm), we can do it.
 Here is how" date = 2023-02-20

 [taxonomies]